-During the last financial year, the Company continued to run off the book and were ahead of the plan in running off both Covid and non-Covid claims.
+Prior to 2020, the Company's strategic goal had been the development of the Company into a niche insurer for specialist Managing General Agents ("MGAs").
+Following a strategic review, the Parent and the directors decided to place the business into an orderly run off in October 2019.
+During the last financial year, the Company continued to run off the book and is ahead of the plan in running off both Covid and non-Covid claims.
 As the Company has no further income stream, it continued to be loss making.
-The Company made a loss for the year of £1.7m (2020: £5.9m loss).
+The Company made a loss for the year of £1.1m (2021: £1.7m loss).